Dynatrace/dynatrace-otel-collector/local/ICP-7891-implementation-plan.md

    - `hashScope`: name + version + schema URL + hashed attributes.
    - Group members by these hashes as shown.
 3. Implement `promote`:
-   - Find local-root attributes (guaranteed present as one of `members`).
+   - Collect target spans: every span in `members` whose kind is SERVER or CONSUMER.
+Keep them as `pcommon.Map` references to their attributes.
-   - For each non-root member's attributes, iterate keys; if any pattern matches AND the local root doesn't already have the key, copy the value.
+   - For each span in `members`, iterate keys; if any pattern matches, copy the value into every target that doesn't already have that key (first-wins per target).
-   - Stamp marker attribute if configured.
+   - Stamp the marker attribute on the local root (identified by `rootID`) only, if configured.
 4. Write `promote_test.go`:
-   - **Single match**: one descendant with one matching attribute → promoted onto root.
+   - **Single target — local root only**: subtree with one SERVER local root plus INTERNAL descendants; one descendant has a matching attribute → attribute lands on the SERVER root; marker on the root.
+   - **Multiple targets — SERVER→SERVER**: subtree with an outer SERVER local root and a nested SERVER child (same service; typical for ingress + app) plus INTERNAL descendants carrying matching attributes → **both** SERVER spans receive each matching attribute; marker on the local root only.
+   - **SERVER→SERVER→SERVER amplification**: three nested SERVER spans, matching attribute on a leaf descendant → all three SERVER spans receive it.
+   - **CONSUMER target**: subtree with a CONSUMER local root and INTERNAL descendants → CONSUMER receives promoted attribute.
-   - **Multiple matches, same key across descendants**: assert first-wins deterministic behavior (document the order — flush walk order).
+   - **Multiple matches, same key across descendants**: assert first-wins per target (once a target has the key, subsequent same-key values on other members are skipped for that target).
+Document the iteration order.
-   - **Conflict with root**: root already has the key → root value preserved.
+   - **Conflict with a target's existing attribute**: target span already has the key → target's value preserved.
-   - **No matches**: no attributes promoted; marker still stamped.
+   - **No matches**: no attributes promoted; marker still stamped on the local root.
-   - **Multiple patterns, complex regex**: attributes with `dt.feature_flag.result.foo` and `dt.experiment.id` — assert both patterns match their intended targets.
+   - **Multiple patterns, complex regex**: attributes matching different patterns land as expected on every target.
-   - **Marker attribute disabled**: `local_root_marker_attribute: ""` → marker not stamped.
+   - **Marker attribute disabled**: `local_root_marker_attribute: ""` → marker not stamped on any span.
+   - **No SERVER/CONSUMER in subtree** (edge case): no promotion happens; batch still emits with source attributes intact.
    - **Assembly coalescing**: two spans with the same resource and scope → one `ResourceSpans` with one `ScopeSpans` containing both spans.
 Two spans with same resource, different scopes → one `ResourceSpans` with two `ScopeSpans`.
 Two spans with different resources → two `ResourceSpans`.

 **Acceptance:** All cases pass.